oruga-ui/oruga/packages/docs/guide/README.md

 * adding new classes
 * overriding all classes

-but you can mix a few of them, for example adding new classes and using css variables!
+but you can mix them, for example adding new classes and using css variables!

 ### CSS Variables